-- When melted, remove from heat and add essential oil.
+- Once the ingredients are melted, remove from heat and stir in the essential oils.

-- Apply a thin layer to your dry nipples and areola between feedings.
+- To use, apply a thin area to your dry nipples and areola in between feedings.

 - For more soothing benefits, store this cream in the refrigerator.

 - To have a super smooth balm, just use the infused oil.

 - For a soft balm, mix equal parts infused oil with cocoa butter.
 If it’s too hard for your liking, just add more of the calendula-infused oil to your mixture.

 - A harder balm can be made by adding more cocoa butter or (if your baby is a bit older) unbleached beeswax.
 For the beeswax try half the amount of oil you started with and adjust from there to your liking.